-Getting your sausages cooked perfectly can sometimes feel like a challenge when you’re dealing with frozen items.
+Preparing your sausages perfectly can sometimes be challenging when they're frozen.
 You want them to look golden brown on the outside.
-You want them to be a little crunchy on the outside and fully cooked on the inside.
+You want them to be a little crunchy and fully cooked inside.
 OK, so cooking sausages from frozen, how to do it?

-That’s a reasonable expectation, but more often than not, if it seems like you just can’t get it right, we have some help.
-Now, there are a few different ways in which you can cook a frozen sausage to make sure your next meal (or snack, no judgement) is delicious.
+That’s a reasonable expectation, but more often than not, if you can’t get it right, we have some help.
+There are a few different ways to cook a frozen sausage to ensure your next meal (or snack, no judgment) is delicious.

-We will go through all that and make sure that the next frozen sausage you cook has a flavour and texture the way you like it.
-The only thing you should remember for all these methods is that you should give the frozen sausage some time to defrost.
+We will go through all that and ensure that the next frozen sausage you cook has a flavour and texture the way you like it.
+The only thing you should remember for all these methods is to give the frozen sausage time to defrost.

 - How To Cook Sausages From Frozen